krashsa/fusion-360-total-exporter/README.md

 ## I don't like your style of writing
 That wasn't a question.
 But yeah... me too some days.

-# Update at 25.03.2022
+# Update at 25.03.2022 by krashsa
 I have edited (and somwhere rewrited) the script.
 New features:
-### +added progress file (to continue from the last file if it crashes). so you can continue from the last file if Fusion 360 crashes.
+## +added progress file
+Now you can continue Export from the last file if Fusion 360 crashes.
+Very useful if you have 5 000+ files

-### +added export f2d (flat drawings) in PDF (https://forums.autodesk.com/t5/fusion-360-api-and-scripts/december-2020-product-update-api-quot-export-a-drawing-as-a-pdf/td-p/10050094)
+## +added export f2d (flat drawings) in PDF
+Thx to this thread on Autodesk forum: https://forums.autodesk.com/t5/fusion-360-api-and-scripts/december-2020-product-update-api-quot-export-a-drawing-as-a-pdf/td-p/10050094

+## +added export in f3z (assemblies)
+Thanks to this hub https://github.com/kantoku-code/Fusion360_Small_Tools_for_Developers/blob/master/TextCommands/TextCommands_txt_Ver2_0_8176.txt#L421

-### +added export in f3z (assemblies) thanks to this hub https://github.com/kantoku-code/Fusion360_Small_Tools_for_Developers/blob/master/TextCommands/TextCommands_txt_Ver2_0_8176.txt#L421
+## +added export in f3z (assemblies)

-### +added support of Cyrillic symols in path names
+## +added support of Cyrillic symols in path names